ScilifelabDataCentre/pathogens-portal/content/english/dashboards/RECOVAC.md

 #### Information on admission to intensive care units (ICU)

 The lower graph in this section shows the number of people admitted to intensive care (ICU), and how many vaccine doses they had received upon admission.
 These data are from the registers already mentioned, as well as the Swedish Intensive Care Register (SIR), a healthcare quality register.
-The current data covers the period 2nd March 2020 - 30th September 2022.

 There are three major peaks in admissions to intensive care (ICU).
 The timing of these peaks corresponds to peaks in COVID-19 cases, specifically in spring 2020, winter 2021, and spring 2021, when the rates of infection were high.

 In order to infer the impact of vaccination on ICU admissions, it is best to directly compare the data over the same time period.
 After aligning the timeframes in the below graphs, it is clear that the number of patients admitted with one or two vaccine doses increases with the coverage of these doses.
 This is unsurprising, given that the vaccine does not completely protect against serious illness, especially after only a single dose.
 There is considerable evidence of the protective effect of vaccination, though.
 Firstly, a majority of admissions in most weeks were related to individuals that had not received any vaccine doses, despite the fact that this represents an increasingly smaller portion of the population over time.
 Secondly, the number of admissions decreases as vaccine coverage increases, particularly when considering the coverage of multiple doses.
 The absolute numbers are, of course, also affected by the changes in intensity of the pandemic.
 This means that they tend to be lower in the summer months and other periods when the spread of the infection was low, and higher over the winter-spring period.
 There is, however, some evidence of a de-coupling between case number and ICU admissions for the first time in winter 2021.
 Cases were generally high over this period (see e.g. data from the [Swedish public health agency](https://experience.arcgis.com/experience/09f821667ce64bf7be6f9f87457ed9aa)).
 This is evidence that vaccines are protective against the onset of serious illness, because it means a smaller proportion of cases led to ICU admission.
 This de-coupling is also evident through 2022.

+##### Visualisations

+The graphs below have multiple interactive features.
+In brief, it is possible to view different parts of the data using the buttons above the graphs.
+For exmaple, it is possible to look only at data from only those over 60 years of age by clicking '>60'.
+The 'Align timeline' button will change the timeline of the graphs so that only period for which data is available for both types of data shown is visible.
+The 'Show all data' button can be used to see all of the available data for both datasets (the timelines of the two are not the same).

 <div id="dwbuttons"><button class="btn btn-secondary" type="button" data-bs-toggle="collapse" data-bs-target="#vis_instr_one" aria-expanded="False" aria-controls="mandatorycollapse">
-    Click here for instructions on using interactive plot features
+    Click here for more detailed instructions on using the features of the graphs
 </button>
 </div>
 <div class="collapse" id="vis_instr_one">